1 November 2019

 Using floor mats creates a special place that invites parents and caregivers to actively participate in story time with their child, too.
 Sitting together, side by side or on laps, adds a physical closeness to the reading experience, helping engagement with the story.
 This is incredibly effective when fostering early literacy skills and demonstrating to the child that reading and singing are activities that are enjoyed by everyone.

 Many of the floor mats available at Recycled Mats feature Indigenous designs, which can encourage conversations about Indigenous culture, or can be used to plan themed story time sessions.
-There are also geometric patterns and numbers for encouraging young minds to learn about a range of different concepts.
+There are also geometric patterns, alphabet & number designs & a memory symbol game by Australian Aboriginal artist De Greer Yindimincarlie from the Wiradjuri Nation of Central NSW.
+All these encourage young minds to learn about a range of different concepts.